0xCAFEDECAF/VanBus/README.md

 ### 8. ```void DumpRaw(Stream& s, char last = '\n')``` <a name = "DumpRaw"></a>

 Dumps the raw packet bytes to a stream.
-Optionally specify the last character; default is "\n" (newline).
+Optionally specify the last character; default is '\n' (newline).

 Example of invocation: